vensder/docker-intro/README.md

 ```

-Forvard access and error logs to stdout and stderr inside the docker to use standard logging features of the docker:
+Forward access and error logs to stdout and stderr inside the docker to use standard logging features of the docker:

 ```Dockerfile
 # forward request and error logs to docker log collector